ADVICE FOR MID-CAREER GEN-XERS FEELING STUCK AT WORK

 He felt powerless to do anything but continue along the path of least resistance.

 He isn't alone.

 Gallup found that "the percentage of "engaged" workers in the U.S. -- those who are involved in, enthusiastic about and committed to their work and workplace -- is now 34%, tying its highest level since Gallup began reporting the national figure in 2000."

 Only 34% of the workforce is engaged!
 And that's an improvement?

 That means a lot of people are Livin for the Weekend.
-That O'Jays tune is on me, enjoy.
+O'Jays reference, enjoy.

 The struggle is real.

 We established in the last article that Baby Boomers are staying in the workforce longer and Millennials are entering the workforce, which leaves mid-career Gen X'ers stuck in the middle.

 You want to move up in your company, but you feel like there's nowhere to go.

 Again, you aren't alone.
 The top 2 sources of workplace stress are low wages and lack of opportunity for growth and advancement respectively.